xKURTx/Project-1/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Seattle Airbnb Data to answer three business questions:
+For this project, I was interestested in using Seattle Airbnb data to answer three business questions:

 1. What are the most popular destinations based on neighborhood?
 2. What are the most popular listings?